BarbourD/BarbourD/README.md

   </p>

   <h3>About Me</h3>
 <p> Hello my name is David Barbour and I am a software engineer.
-I am currently completing a full-stack bootcamp at General Assembly in HTML, CSS, JavaScript, jQuery, Python and Django.
-What excites me most about diving into a new career as a software engineer are the challenges and the nonstop education.
-One of my favorite things about learning is the ability to pass that knowledge on to others.
+I am a graduate of the General Assembly full-stack bootcamp where I had the pleasure of being introduced to Python, Javascript, HTML, and CSS programming languages as well as several frameworks, libraries, and both SQL and NonSQL databases.
+What excites me most about diving into a career as a software engineer are the challenges and the nonstop education.
 Throughout my life as a dance teacher and a sales trainer I have always found the exchange of ideas and initiation of new connections to be the most rewarding.
-What I hope to get out of a life in software engineering; is sharing, knowledge, and the creation of amazing things. </p>
+As a software engineer I strive to be enriched through sharing, knowledge, and the creation of amazing things. </p>

   <h3>Currently Learning</h3>
   <p>I am currently learning HTML, CSS, and Javascript. </P>